 If growing your own food is on your to-do list then we’ve got you covered.
-We have already explored the simple joy of growing a home herb garden and now we will take a look at what to plant in a tea garden in your own backyard.
+We have already explored the simple joy of growing a home herb garden, so continuing on our quest to learn how to make an awesome home garden we will take a look at what to plant in a tea garden in your own backyard.

 A tea garden?
 Yep, those little silk packets that we love to drink are filled with dried leaves and flowers from plants that we can actually grow in our own gardens.
 In general, home gardens can produce bountiful herbal tea crops.
 While it is possible to grow black teas and green teas at home, these evergreen shrubs will only grow successfully in zones 7-9 (hot climates).
 We live in zone 5 and would have to grow these tea shrubs in a greenhouse.
 So, for ease and to be most successful (I like successful gardening) we stick to growing herbal teas.